I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx-srvcall-winner-notify.md

 <p>The network mini-redirector should complete the context for the SRV_CALL structure.
 If the network mini-redirector supports case-insensitive names for NET_ROOT structures and for filenames, then the SRV_CALL <b>Flags</b> member should set the bits for SRVCALL_FLAG_CASE_INSENSITIVE_NETROOTS and SRVCALL_FLAG_CASE_INSENSITIVE_FILENAMES.</p>

 <p>Under the current implementation of RDBSS, each network mini-redirector has its own copy of RDBSS, so there are no competing network redirectors at the RDBSS layer.
-All network mini-redirectors will receive a call to <i>MRxSrvCallWinnerNotify</i> with the <i>ThisMinirdrIsTheWinner</i> parameter set to <b>TRUE</b> after receiving a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff549864">MRxCreateSrvCall</a> to create the SRV_CALL structure. </p>

-<p>When multiple redirectors are installed for handling the same UNC namespace, the redirector to service a request is chosen by multiple UNC provider (MUP) based on the order of redirectors specified in the registry. </p>

-<p><i>MRxSrvCallWinnerNotify</i> was originally designed to be called by RDBSS to notify a network mini-redirector that it was chosen when multiple redirectors could fulfill the request.
-The chosen network mini-redirector is expected to create the SRV_CALL structure and establish a connection with the server.</p>

-<p>The network mini-redirector should complete the context for the SRV_CALL structure.
-If the network mini-redirector supports case-insensitive names for NET_ROOT structures and for filenames, then the SRV_CALL <b>Flags</b> member should set the bits for SRVCALL_FLAG_CASE_INSENSITIVE_NETROOTS and SRVCALL_FLAG_CASE_INSENSITIVE_FILENAMES.</p>

-<p>Under the current implementation of RDBSS, each network mini-redirector has its own copy of RDBSS, so there are no competing network redirectors at the RDBSS layer.
-All network mini-redirectors will receive a call to <i>MRxSrvCallWinnerNotify</i> with the <i>ThisMinirdrIsTheWinner</i> parameter set to <b>TRUE</b> after receiving a call to <a href="https://msdn.microsoft.com/library/windows/hardware/ff549864">MRxCreateSrvCall</a> to create the SRV_CALL structure. </p>
+All network mini-redirectors will receive a call to <i>MRxSrvCallWinnerNotify</i> with the <i>ThisMinirdrIsTheWinner</i> parameter set to <b>TRUE</b> after receiving a call to <a href="ifsk.mrxcreatesrvcall">MRxCreateSrvCall</a> to create the SRV_CALL structure. </p>

 <p>When multiple redirectors are installed for handling the same UNC namespace, the redirector to service a request is chosen by multiple UNC provider (MUP) based on the order of redirectors specified in the registry. </p>